 You can report a violation in several ways.
 The simplest option is to go to the online reporting form here:

-Or, you can call the Office of Student Services at 770.426.2700 and ask to report a violation or walk in and ask to meet with the Director of Student Conduct.
-The Office of Student Services is located on the ground floor of the Sport Health Science building.
+Or, you can call the Office of Student Affairs at 770.426.2700 and ask to report a violation or walk in and ask to meet with the Assistant Dean of Community Living.
+The Office of Student Affairs is located in the Learning Resource Center.